Nischal213/Nischal-s-A-Level-Project/README.md

                         #updating the db with the new values of first name, last name,username, password and a set value of best_points
                         cursor.execute(
                             f'INSERT INTO user_info (first_name,last_name,username,pass_word,email,best_point) VALUES ("{hold_first_name}","{hold_last_name}","{username}","{hold_password}","{email}",0)')
+                        #db is committed to save the changes
                         db.commit()
                         root.destroy()
                         direct_to_login()

         def previous_page():
             global window_destroyed
+            #going to the previous page so a variable change indicating that the main window hasnt been destroyed yet
             window_destroyed = False
             root.destroy()
             authenticate_user()